Intraventricular Hemorrhage (IVH)

 Supportive care is essential in managing IVH and involves monitoring and maintaining stable vital signs, such as blood pressure, oxygen levels, and temperature.
 This approach helps minimize further brain injury.

 Certain medications can help manage complications of IVH.
-For example, diuretics may be used to reduce cerebrospinal fluid production in cases of hydrocephalus, and anticonvulsants can control seizures.
+For example, diuretics may be used to reduce cerebrospinal fluid production in cases of hydrocephalus, and anticonvulsants can control seizures as part of intraventricular hemorrhage treatment.

 In cases where hydrocephalus develops, a temporary measure such as a ventricular tap or external ventricular drain (EVD) may be necessary to relieve pressure by removing excess cerebrospinal fluid.